carch-org/docs/docs/getting-started/introduction.md

 <h1>What is Carch?</h1>

-**Carch** is a simple `Bash script` designed to simplify the process of setting up an `Arch` Linux system.
-With an intuitive menu interface powered by `gum`, Carch makes configuring your system as easy and efficient as possible, saving you valuable time.
+**Carch** is a simple `Bash` script designed to simplify the process of setting up an `Arch Linux` or `Fedora` system.
+With an intuitive menu interface powered by `gum`, **Carch** makes configuring your system as easy and efficient as possible, saving you valuable time.

 ## Features